realodix/haiku/README.md

     - filename: custom_privacy.txt
       source:
         - sources/tracking_domains-1.txt
-        - sources/tracking_domains-2.txt
 ```

-See [configuration reference](./docs/configuration.md) for more details.
+See [configuration reference](./docs/configuration.md) for more details and [AdBlockID-src/haiku.yml](https://github.com/realodix/AdBlockID-src/blob/a63c92167c/haiku.yml) for a complete example.

 > [!NOTE]
 > You can delete any configurations you don't need.
 Haiku will use the default values ​​instead.